platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 - [CloudFlare](https://www.cloudflare.com/ips/)
 - [Fastly](https://docs.fastly.com/en/guides/accessing-fastlys-ip-ranges)

-Be aware that this approach will apply the same IP restrictions to all development environments, too.
+Be aware that this approach applies the same IP restrictions to all development environments, too.
 To remove it from development environments, you need to disable it on each environment or else create a single child of the default environment where it is disabled, and them make all development branches off of that environment.